Eish-1/Delta-Demo1/README.md

 # Delta-Demo1
-Repo where I practice functionalities of git and Github
+Repo where I practice functionalities of git and Github - new